openedx/docs.openedx.org/source/educators/how-tos/advanced_features/edit_group_configuration.rst

 When working with a content experiment, you can view details about the group configuration used by that experiment in two ways.

-* In a unit that contains a content experiment, in the content experiment block, select the name of the group configuration.
+* In a unit that contains a content experiment, the content experiment block, select the name of the group configuration.

   .. image:: /_images/educator_how_tos/content_experiment_group_config_link.png
-   :alt: An image of the content experiment in the unit page with the group
+   :alt: An image of the content experiment on the unit page with the group
      configuration link circled
    :width: 800